Biography and Interests:

 - The Mirror of the Self: Sexuality, Self-Knowledge, and the Gaze in the Early Roman Empire.
 The University of Chicago Press.
 2006.

 - “The Ancient Greeks in Modern China: Interpretation and Metamorphosis,” in The Reception of Greek and Roman Culture in East Asia: Texts & Artefacts, Institutions & Practices, ed.
-A-B. Renger.
-Forthcoming from Brill.
-2015.
+A-B. Renger and Fan Xin.
+Brill.
+2017.

 - “The Senecan Self,” in The Cambridge Companion to Seneca, ed.
 S. Bartsch and A. Schiesaro.
-Forthcoming from Cambridge University Press.
+Cambridge University Press.
 2015.

 - “Roman Rhetoric and Stoic Philosophy,” in the Oxford Handbook of Rhetorical Studies, ed.
 M. MacDonald.
 Oxford University Press.
 2013.